prasunanand/prasunanand.github.io/about.md

 # Programming

-Prasun likes to program in C, C++, Java, D and Ruby.
+I like to program in C, C++, Java, D and Ruby.

-He has been exploring the GPU world to create super-fast Math libraries for Ruby.
-One such effort is building the [ArrayFire](https://github.com/arrayfire/arrayfire-rb) gem that wraps ArrayFire library and will make it easy for programmers to use Ruby for **Big Data**.
+I love GPU programming and have built opensource libraries in D and Ruby that help in GPU acceleration.
+I am the creator and maintainer of ArrayFire-rb, ArrayFire-D, cuda_d and RbCUDA.

+I am highly-skilled in building data-intensive applications and speeding up the algorithms by modifying the code, exploiting multicore CPUs and GPUs.

+Very recently, I have developed an interest in Deep Learning and AI.

 # Talks